Data Privacy for AI Projects: Minimizing PII Exposure Step by Step

 10. Practical checklist (copy/paste)

-1. Map the data flow for one user request (client → backend → RAG → model → logs → storage).
+1. Map the data flow (client → backend → RAG → model → logs → storage).
 Mark every privacy boundary.

-2. Define a PII taxonomy (Tier 0/1/2) and label data at ingestion, including prompts, RAG docs, embeddings, and tool outputs.
+2. Define a PII taxonomy (Tier 0/1/2) and label data at ingestion (prompts, tool outputs, RAG docs, embeddings).

-3. Minimize inputs: replace identifiers with attributes, prefer server-side joins, and enforce strict purpose limitation.
+3. Minimize inputs: replace identifiers with attributes, prefer server-side joins, enforce purpose limitation.

-4. Implement pre-send filtering: redact credentials and high-risk PII patterns; block sending when content is too sensitive.
+4. Pre-send filtering: redact/tokenize high-risk patterns; block sending when content is too sensitive.

-5. De-identify RAG corpora: store redacted retrieval text; keep raw content behind gated access if needed.
+5. De-identify RAG: store redacted retrieval text; gate raw access with authorization and auditing.

-6. Tokenize when reversibility is required: separate vault, scoped tokens, audited detokenization, short retention.
+6. Tokenization governance: separate vault, scoped tokens, audited detokenization, short retention.

-7. Lock down access: least privilege, tenant scoping, break-glass access, audit logs for reads and detokenization.
+7. Lock down access: least privilege, tenant scoping, break-glass access, audit reads and exports.

-9. Fix logging defaults: log metadata and structured signals, not raw text.
-If raw text is needed, redact first and keep short retention with restricted access.
+9. Fix logging defaults: structured telemetry, not raw text; if text is needed, redact and restrict.

 11. Frequently Asked Questions